dukeofsoftware/series-tracker-v2/README.md

 ## Environment Variables

-To run this project, you'll need to add the following environment variables to your `.env` file.
+To run this project, you must add the following environment variables to your `.env` file.
 You can find them in the `.env.example` file.
+Also, all environment variables come with type safety @/env.mjs so you can't start the application without adding all of them.

 `ANALYZE=`false